M

 Teaching English Pronunciation: How to Teach the IPA Chart

-The International Phonetic Alphabet (IPA) is an invaluable tool when teaching English pronunciation and listening, but many teachers struggle with how to teach the IPA chart.
-We’ll answer the question, “What is the IPA in ESL and EFL?” and offer some simple strategies and tips for teachers to effectively use the IPA chart in their classrooms.
+The International Phonetic Alphabet (IPA) is an invaluable tool for teaching English pronunciation and listening, but many teachers struggle with how to teach the IPA chart.
+We’ll answer the question, “What is the IPA in ESL and EFL?” and offer some simple strategies and tips that help teachers use the IPA chart effectively in their classrooms.

 What is the IPA chart in English language teaching?

-The IPA chart is a system of speech sound transcription.
-This means that it is a way of taking what is spoken in a language and transcribing or writing what sounds were produced.
+The IPA chart is a system for transcribing speech sounds.
+This means that it provides a way to take what people speak in a language and transcribe or write the sounds they produce.

 In the IPA, one symbol equals one sound.
-There aren’t combination symbols like there are combination letters/sounds in written English (think letter combinations like “th” or “ou”).
+Written English has letter combinations that represent sounds, such as “th” or “ou”, but the IPA does not use such combination symbols.
 Instead, each symbol represents a single sound, or what linguists call a phoneme.
-This really helps students to understand ESL pronunciation and phonics in a clear and direct manner.
+This system really helps students understand ESL pronunciation and phonics in a clear and direct manner.

-The IPA was designed to be non-language specific.
-Linguists wanted it to be international and represent sounds from any and every language.
-Therefore, many symbols on the IPA chart have no function in standard English because the language doesn’t use those sounds.
+Linguists designed the IPA to be non-language-specific.
+They wanted it to be international and to represent sounds from any and every language.
+Therefore, many symbols on the IPA chart have no function in standard English because English doesn’t use those sounds.
 Every language uses only a set of symbols in the IPA, never all of them.

-For example, French doesn’t have a “th” sound; however, it does have a “u” sound (somewhere between the English “u” and “ew”), which doesn’t exist in English.
-The IPA has a symbol for both sounds, and even two symbols for the different “th” sounds – yes, there are two!
+For example, French doesn’t have a “th” sound; however, it does have a “u” sound, which falls somewhere between the English “u” and “ew”, and this sound doesn’t exist in English.
+The IPA has a symbol for both sounds, and it even has two symbols for the different “th” sounds – yes, there are two!

 Uchechukwu is an English language pronunciation consultant in Nigeria.
-He often uses the IPA chart in his ESL/EFL classes.
+He often uses the IPA or the Phonemic chart in his ESL/EFL classes.
 Read an interview with him to learn more.

-The IPA is particularly useful for teaching English.
-This is because English is a language where the spelling doesn’t always make sense.
-The letters don’t match the sounds they supposedly make.
-From words (like “know”) with silent letters to words (like “colonel”) adopted from other languages, English’s writing system is less than reliable for sounding out words.
-The phonemes don’t match the letters.
-When teaching IPA to ESL students, the chart shows exactly what is being said without the distractions of silent letters or combination vowels.
+The IPA is particularly useful for teaching English because English spelling doesn’t always make sense.
+The letters do not always match the sounds they supposedly make.
+English’s writing system is less than reliable for sounding out words, from words like “know” with silent letters to words like “colonel” that English adopted from other languages.
+The phonemes do not match the letters.
+When teachers teach the IPA to ESL students, the chart shows exactly what speakers say without the distractions of silent letters or combination vowels.

 In a BridgeUniverse Expert Series webinar that discussed using the IPA chart when teaching English pronunciation, Michael Berman, Chief Education Officer of Pro Lingua Learning and Professor of ESL at Montgomery College, noted, “We need a way of describing what we are saying… The IPA helps ground us and make sure we’re talking apples to apples.”